Native Americans and Tribal Populations

 Alcohol and Substance Abuse Program

-This website provides a collection of resources to address substance abuse in American Indian and Alaskan Native populations such as screening tools, trainings, and information about pregnancy and substance abuse.
+This website provides a collection of information and resources to address substance abuse in American Indian and Alaskan Native populations such as screening tools, trainings, treatment options, and technical assistance.

 Organization: Indian Health Services